Chaplet of the Divine Mercy: Eternal Father

 The Eternal Father prayer opens each decade of the chaplet and is prayed on the single beads separating the decades where the Our Father is normally prayed:

 Eternal Father, I offer you the Body and Blood, Soul and Divinity of Your Dearly Beloved Son, Our Lord, Jesus Christ, in atonement for our sins and those of the whole world.

 For the sake of His sorrowful Passion

 The "For the sake of His sorrowful Passion" prayer, repeated 10 times in succession, forms the body of each decade of the chaplet, using the beads where the Hail Marys are normally recited:

 For the sake of His sorrowful Passion, have mercy on us and on the whole world.

-Holy God
+Holy God (Trisagion)

-The Holy God prayer, repeated three times in succession, concludes the chaplet, recited where the Hail Holy Queen is normally prayed:
+The Holy God or Trisagion prayer, repeated three times in succession, concludes the chaplet, recited where the Hail Holy Queen is normally prayed:

 Holy God, Holy Mighty One, Holy Immortal One, have mercy on us and on the whole world.

-Closing prayer (optional)

-The closing prayer is used after the Holy God to end the chaplet:

-Eternal God, in whom mercy is endless and the treasury of compassion – inexhaustible, look kindly upon us and increase Your mercy in us, that in difficult moments we might not despair nor become despondent, but with great confidence submit ourselves to Your holy will, which is Love and Mercy itself.